When I first started blogging, I swore there was one recipe I would never, ever share. My family spaghetti and meatballs recipe.

 - 1 pound Italian sausage , cooked and cut into bite-size pieces*

 - 14 ounces canned mushrooms , drained

-- In a large Dutch oven or stock pot, heat olive oil over medium heat.
-Add onions and garlic, sauteing until translucent.
+- In a large Dutch oven or stock pot, heat the olive oil over medium heat.
+Add the onions and garlic, sauteing until translucent.

-- Add crushed tomatoes and diced tomatoes, juice and all.
+- Add the crushed tomatoes and diced tomatoes, juice and all.
 Everything that is in the can.

-- Stir in fresh oregano, ground black pepper and bay leaves.
+- Stir in the oregano, ground black pepper and bay leaves.
 Add the meatballs, sausage and mushrooms.